-The proposed amendment is a MPR, is a planned development that enhances recreational opportunities and protects open space because LCC 17.20E requires that at least 40 percent of the total of the site area, shall be dedicated to a mixture of permanent open space, natural areas, and/or active recreational areas.
-Therefore the proposed amendment is consistent with this planning policy.
+The proposed amendment is a Master Planned Resort that will enhance recreational opportunities and protect open space because LCC 17.20E requires that at least 40 percent of the total site area shall be dedicated to a mixture of permanent open space, natural areas, and/or active recreational areas.
+Therefore, the proposed amendment is consistent with this planning policy.